-The programming process for the future Interreg Programme Slovenia-Austria 2021-2027 is well underway and builds on the experiences from current as well as past programming periods.
+The programming process for the future Interreg Programme Slovenia-Austria 2021-2027 is underway and builds on the experiences from current as well as past programming periods.
 The EU regulatory framework and in particular the draft proposals of European Regulations applicable for Interreg programmes are being observed in all programming steps.
-The EU funding to be allocated to the future Interreg programme is not known yet.

 In August 2020, the final report on Territorial and Socio-Economic Analysis has been prepared by the team of external experts supporting the programming process.

 On the basis of the analysis and discussions held with the representatives of the PTF SI-AT, preliminary Strategic Orientations were prepared.
 This document represents a discussion paper on considerations for the selection or obstacles regarding the non-selection of Specific Objectives for the future Interreg Programme Slovenia-Austria 2021-2027.